Ontario athletes come together to learn about healthy eating.

 *can increase amounts in these ratios according to your preferences)

 1. Cook quinoa (with water).
 Be sure to rinse the quinoa thoroughly before cooking.

 2. While quinoa is cooking, combine all vegetables.

-3. Dressing: whisk together EVOO, lemon/lime juice, S&P.
+3. Dressing: Whisk together EVOO, lemon/lime juice, salt and pepper.